pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 **Disk Space**:

 - Dumpling requires a hard drive sufficient to store the entire data source.
 It is recommended to use SSD.
 The faster the read speed, the better.
-- Lightning requires sufficient temporary storage space to store sorted key-value pairs during import.
+- Lightning requires sufficient temporary storage space to store sorted key-value pairs during migration.
 You need to prepare at least as much space as the largest single table of the data source.

 **Note**: It is difficult to calculate the exact size of the data exported by Dumpling from MySQL.
 But you can estimate the amount of data using the `data_length` field with the following SQL statement.